IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 - A new test profile receives an appropriately populated package tree.
 - Cortana/SearchUI and AAD BrokerPlugin register and activate normally.
 - Microsoft/OneDrive authentication works.
-- OneDrive Files On-Demand works.
+- OneDrive Files On-Demand works for a clean/new test profile.
+- Previously modified profiles are evaluated separately; a residual per-user OneDrive failure does not by itself prove that the server-wide WNF condition persists.
 - AppX/AppReadiness registration loops stop.
 - StateRepository lock/retry activity returns to normal background levels.
 - Known Scheduled Tasks execute normally.